 Mumbai, a vibrant coastal metropolis, seamlessly blends colonial-era architecture with bustling street markets and Bollywood glamour.
 Experience the iconic Gateway of India, explore the vibrant colors of Dhobi Ghat, and immerse yourself in the city's rich culture and history.

-November to March
+October to March

 Consider visiting during other months